 The science-based approach is recommended for the majority of struggling married couples when it comes to therapy.
 Starting with a weekend retreat, you and your spouse can begin your journey together, which is a journey that may follow you for several months following the initial retreat.
 During the initial weekend retreat, you may have the following experiences.

 After checking into your room and making appropriate dinner reservations, as an interest to preserve the dating aspect of your relationship, you and your spouse should begin to either discuss or individually write down your goals for therapy that you will present on the following morning when you really begin to dive into the retreat.

 The next morning you and your spouse will formally meet with your therapist and really begin to unravel the issues that you have with each other, and also the issues that you have within yourself.

 The day continues with therapy driven work where your therapist will present the areas that he or she would suggest you and your spouse to focus on during the duration of the couples retreat.

 The therapist will make this determination based on the assessment exercises that have been performed during the sessions that have happened during the day.
 At this point in time, the therapist will offer feedback and resolution exercises.

 During this period of time, you will now know the strengths of your relationship, the dynamics that have been contributors to the problems in your relationship, the goals and objectives for the next day and beyond, and how all of these suggestions and adjustments relate to you as an individual.

 The retreat concludes with final thoughts and reflections on the experience, what you have learned about each other, what you have learned about yourself, and what you will be doing together to ensure a healthy relationship.
-As per suggestion and implication, the marriage therapy is not over after the weekend retreat.
+As per suggestion and implication, the marriage therapy is not over after the couples counseling retreat.

 You may expect your therapist to follow up with you on a frequent basis for the next few months.
 The lines of communication will remain open as you and your spouse grow stronger and create a better future to trump over your troubled past.